oolongtengu/free-python-course/unit-2-functions/lesson-1-introduction-to-functions/README.md

 These arguments are sent to the function defintion and are saved using the parameter names.
 When we run the first function call below, argument1 is stored in a variable called parameter1 and argument2 is stored in a variable called parameter2 in the function definition when it runs.

-Then the code executes and we see the return statement, telling python our function has output.
+Then the code executes and we see the return statement in the function definition telling python our function has output.
 That output can be stored in a new variable when we call the function.
 We store it in a variable called function_result.

+Once you have a function defined, you can call it as many times as you want.
+You can put function calls inside other functions.
+The sky is the limit!

 Those are the basics.